Tips for a Spring Transfer

 4. Complete a FAFSA or add Gonzaga’s school code to your current FAFSA.

-The FAFSA is a great opportunity to supplement the cost of attendance; it’s a free application for federal student aid (grants, scholarships, work study, etc.) but it also provides Gonzaga with an opportunity to offer you institutional aid (Gonzaga grants and scholarships).
-You are encouraged to submit your FAFSA as early as October 1st and no later than April 1st for each academic year you plan to enroll.
+The FAFSA is a great opportunity to supplement the cost of attendance; it’s a free application for federal student aid (grants, work study, student loans etc.) and it also provides Gonzaga with an opportunity to offer you institutional aid.
+You are encouraged to submit your FAFSA as early as October 1st and no later than April 1st for each academic year that you plan to enroll.
 Do not forget to add Gonzaga’s school code: 003778.

 5. Visit the Gonzaga Campus.

 Fall is a fantastic time to visit Gonzaga!
-Just hop online and Schedule a Visit; you can request a campus tour, a classroom visit and meet with a Transfer Admissions Counselor.
+Just hop online and Schedule a Visit; you can request a campus tour, a classroom visit and meet with a Transfer Admission Counselor.

 Once accepted to the University, you will receive the following information that will help you make an informed decision about your enrollment: